policmoraes/Capstone-Project/README.md

 The weekly incoming were affected by Covid?
 If so, which gender were more affected?
 ○ The criteria success is identify if the gender gap were large during Covid-19 pandemic

-● Data Sources and Definitions in a Data Dictionary
+● Data Sources and Definitions in a Data Dictionary:

 ○ All the data is from ABS (Australian Bureau of Statistics) and ATO (Australian Taxation Office) The following files are cleaning data from Labour Force, Census of Population and Housing, Characteristics of Employment Transitions, Education and Work, Survey of Income and Housing, Gender Indicators, Household Impacts of Covid, Personal Incoming, Work Arrangements, Unpaid Work Survey;

 Files:

 average_account_superannuation_gender_year_2014_2020.csv
 bachelor_degree_gender_2021.csv
 bacholer_degree_gender_2021.csv